git-town/git-town/CONTRIBUTING.md

 # How to contribute

-Git Town is a welcoming community, and we'd love for everyone to help make it even better.
+Everybody is welcome to help make Git Town even better.

 - Found a bug or have an idea for a new feature? - [Open an issue](https://github.com/git-town/git-town/issues/new)